Toronto Arts Foundation Resiliency Fund

 FUNDRAISING FOR THE FUND: FOR DONORS

-Q: Why is Toronto Arts Foundation fundraising for the Fund?
+Q: Why did Toronto Arts Foundation fundraise for the Fund?

-A: The first round of Fund allocations made to performing arts organizations is made possible thanks to a $1 million donation from the Hal Jackman Foundation, and a matching gift of $1 million from The Slaight Family Foundation.
-We want to also help support artists working in other disciplines, hence the need to raise more money.
+A: The first round of Fund allocations made to performing arts organizations was made possible thanks to a $1 million donation from the Hal Jackman Foundation, and a matching gift of $1 million from The Slaight Family Foundation.
+We also wanted to help support artists working in other disciplines, hence the need to raise more money.

-Q: How much do you aim to raise?
+Q: How much did you aim to raise?

-Q: How much of my donation will go to artists?
+Q: How much of my donation went to artists?

-A: 97% of all donations will go directly to eligible organizations for paying fees to freelance artists.
+A: 97% of all donations went directly to eligible organizations for paying fees to freelance artists.

-A: All gift levels are welcome and appreciated and will be directed to the general fund.
+A: All gift levels were welcome and appreciated and were directed to the general fund.

 Q: I made a donation.
 Will I receive a tax receipt?